RESEARCH COMMITTEE PROCEDURES AND POLICIES

 Grant applications are subject to the following fiscal conditions:

-1. The Research Committee expects that small research projects can and should be undertaken and completed by faculty members on a voluntary, non-salary basis.
+1. The Research Committee expects that small research projects can and should be undertaken and completed by faculty members on a voluntary, non-funded basis.
+In other words, some projects may not be deemed work-intensive enough to warrant time off or financial assistance.

 2. All budget item requests in the proposed budget are subject to approval, revision, or elimination.

-3. All individual grant applications are subject to an announced maximum funding amount, and will be awarded in variable amounts.
-Such amounts may vary depending upon the total funds available in any given academic year.
+3. All individual grant applications are subject to an announced maximum funding amount ($2,000 annually), and will be awarded in variable amounts, depending on the amount of available funds.

 4. Grant funds will normally be expended within two years from the date of award.